Engel gets big hit as White Sox top Twins 3-1

 Minnesota went 2 for 16 with runners in scoring position and left 15 runners on base.
 It had won three in a row.

-Colome (2-0) also worked around another adventure for left fielder Eloy Jiménez in the ninth.
+Colomé (2-0) also worked around another adventure for left fielder Eloy Jiménez in the ninth.

 Byron Buxton hit a line drive by Jiménez that went to the fence.
 Jiménez put his hands up because he thought the ball was lodged at the bottom of the wall.
 Buxton didn’t hesitate and ran around the bases for what appeared to be an inside-the-park homer.